softsys4ai/cure/README.md

 ```

 ### Real time results
-To visualize the results in real time, please run the following commands in a seperate terminal:
+To visualize the results in real time, please run the following commands in a separate terminal:
 ```sh
 python live_plot.py --hv_ref_f1 19.98 --hv_ref_f2 3.2
 ```